 The technique that I’ve used for the past 20 years to make my diamond quilts is called single-foundation piecing and it uses freezer paper as the template material.
 I just call it freezer paper piecing.
 It’s not your typical paper piecing.
-You don’t sew directly on paper.
-There’s no reverse design issues to worry about.
-There’s no flip-and-sew technique.
-And you don’t have to claw paper out of the back of your quilt when finished.
+You don’t sew a confusing reverse design directly on paper.
+There’s no blind sewing and flipping.
+And you don’t have to remove paper from the back of your quilt before you quilt it.

 Freezer paper piecing simply entails cutting up a freezer paper pattern into individual templates, ironing them to the right side of your fabric, piecing them together with the template on the inside of the fabric sandwich, and easily removing them once your quilt top is finished.
 It’s definitely WYSIWYG piecing – What You See Is What You Get!

 What do you do differently?
 What is your signature?
-When the viewer see your work, what is it that stands out that identifies you as the artist?
+When the viewer sees your work, what is it that stands out that identifies you as the artist?

 I like to say I make the biggest diamonds in the world.
 But instead of creating them from the hardest substances on earth, I use the softest – cloth.
 For the past 20 years I’ve worked very hard to create work that depicts realistic faceting patterns and color flow across the surface of a diamond, trying to capture the three-dimensional essence of a gemstone in just two dimensions.